queenisabaer/friendventure-api/README.md

   - DateField: A field for storing dates.
   - TimeField: A field for storing time.
   - TextField: A large text field.
-  - ImageField:
+  - ImageField: A field for uploading images, requires *upload_to* parameter to specify the directory where images will be uploaded.
   - OneToOneField: A one-to-one relationship.
   - ForeignKey: A many-to-one relationship.
   - IntegerField: An integer field.
-  - EmailField:
+  - EmailField: A field to store and validate email addresses.
-  - DecimalField: A fixed-precision decimal number.
   - URLField: A CharField for URLs.<br>
 - **Relationships:**<br>
   - A User has one Profile.